Kong/insomnia-docs/docs/insomnia/faq.md

 ### What software license does Insomnia use?

-The Insomnia desktop application and related software packages are open source software under the MIT license and the source code is available at [github.com/kong/insomnia](https://github.com/Kong/insomnia).
+The Insomnia desktop application and related software packages are open source software under the Apache License 2.0 and the source code is available at [github.com/kong/insomnia](https://github.com/Kong/insomnia).
 The server-side software that backs the paid sync service is closed source.

 ### Can I use Insomnia for commercial use?